 In addition to teaching dance, Rachel also teaches Pilates and is a certified ZUMBA® instructor.

-I was a member of the Stage I Performing Company for 8 of the 14 years I danced here.
-As a member of Company I was able to travel to Myrtle Beach, New York, & Los Angeles to participate in National Conventions & Competitions.
-After graduating from High School in 2005 I moved to Los Angeles, California to train at Retters Academy of Dance under the direction of Darryl Retter & Linda Bernabei Retter as one of the recipients of the R & B Scholarship.
-While there, I was able to perform in numerous shows including the unveiling of the Richard & Karen Carpenter Memorial, Keith Clifton’s Friends in Dance, Deborah Brokus’ Spectrum where I performed with Kat Parsons, Dancers Responding to Aids, Dance Excellence, Capezio Dance Day, & the Concert of Love.
-In 2006 & 2008 I was featured in educational dance videos for Reagan Marie & Becca Retter & also in the StageWear LA costume catalog.
-I was also privileged to be able to work with such talents as Reagan Marie, Thommie & Becca Retter, Blake & Lindsay Angier, Benjamin Allen, Rhonda Miller, Lillian Manansala, & Brandon & Heidi Jarrett.
+After graduating high school in 2005 Emily moved to Los Angeles, CA and studied under the direction of Darryl Retter and Linda Bernabei-Retter as a recipient of the R&B Scholarship at Retter's Academy of Dance.
+During her time in California she had the privilege of performing at the unveiling of the Richard & Karen Carpenter Memorial, Keith Clifton's Friends in Dance, Deborah Brokus' Spectrum where she performed with Kat Parsons, Dancers Responding to Aids hosted by Patrick Swayze, Dance Excellence where she assisted Heidi Jarrett, Capezio Dance Day, & the Concert of Love.
+In 2006 and 2008 she was featured in educational dance videos for Becca Retter and Reagan Marie, and also the Stagewear LA costume catalog.
+Emily also had the privilege to work with Thommie Retter, Blake and Lindsay Angier, Brandon Jarrett, Benjamin Allen, Rhonda Miller, and Lillian Manansala just to name a few.